-In Vulnerability Assessment, accuracy is vital
+In Vulnerability Assessment, Accuracy Is Vital

 If the first 4 vulnerabilities reported by your solution didn't actually exist upon close examination, it becomes pretty difficult to take the 5th vulnerability seriously.
 'Crying wolf' creates complacency.
-A VA report that says there are dozens of serious security issues when there are really only 2 is more distraction than assistance.
+A VA report that says there are dozens of serious security issues when there are really only 5 is more distraction than assistance.
 Also, how valuable is your time?
 Your security budget doesn't get larger just because your VA system says there *may be* dozens or hundreds of vulnerabilities on your network.
 The hidden cost of an inaccurate VA system is the man-hours it takes to chase false positives, prove that they are false and check them off the list.
-The total cost of ownership of a VA system with a 5 to 8% false positive rate is doubled when the time to verify and eliminate false positives is included.
+The total cost of ownership of a VA system with a 5% false positive rate is doubled when the time to verify and eliminate false positives is included.
 Even a 2% error rate can be a headache.

 The disadvantage: Poor accuracy misses real problems and list dozens if not hundreds of vulnerabilities that don't actually exist.
 Version information contained in a header doesn't reflect the presence or absence of a security issue with high accuracy.

-Why is Behavior Analysis Better?
+Why is Behavior Analysis in Vulnerability Assessment Better?

-Examples of false negatives (missed vulnerabilities):
+Examples of false negatives using headers:

 - The header can be hidden or suppressed